Is this phone https://www.pine64.org/pinephone/ a good candidate for Replicant?

 Many linux distros and ubports seems to be compatible with it.
 It seems to have a USB modem and many free drivers/firmwares

-RE: Pinephone Pine64 - Added by Kurtis Hanna about 1 year ago
+RE: Pinephone Pine64 - Added by Kurtis Hanna over 2 years ago

 I'm copying and pasting GNUtoo's response to a very similar question from the email list: https://lists.osuosl.org/pipermail/replicant/2019-June/001981.html